anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

    Custom Resource Definitions) or an external management plane (e.g., dynamic address assignment from a VPN server).

-There are several types of low latency and high throughput networks required by telco workloads: for example signalling traffic workloads and user plane traffic workloads.
+There are several types of low latency and high throughput networks required by Telecom workloads: for example signalling traffic workloads and user plane traffic workloads.
 Networks used for signalling traffic are more demanding than what a standard overlay network can handle, but still do not need the use of user space networking.
 Due to the nature of the signalling protocols used, these type of networks require NAT-less communication documented in ``infra.net.cfg.003`` and will need to be served by a CNI plugin